-A UK-based claimant would, therefore, need to identify the nature of the lost profits (whether capital or revenue) to analyse the tax treatment of the amount claimed.
+A UK-based claimant, therefore, would need to identify the nature of the lost profits (whether capital or revenue) to analyse the tax treatment of the amount claimed.
 To restore the ex ante position, the calculation of the amount of the award should take account of the tax treatment of both the loss and the award itself.

 US and French perspectives

 US courts have approached the issue of taxation of arbitration awards in the context of employment tribunal cases adopting a ‘make whole’ purpose that is broadly consistent with the principle of full compensation.
 These anti-discrimination cases are not directly relevant to the discussion relating to international commercial and investment treaty awards, but some insightful guidance emerges, such as the tribunal’s emphasis on the significance of the particular facts of each case and placing the burden of proof on the claimant to establish any adverse tax consequences to be taken into account.